by: Dr. Layne Garrett, AuD

 5. Diabetes

-According to the National Institute on Deafness and Other Communication Disorders (NIDCD), people with diabetes are twice as likely to be affected by hearing loss when compared to those without diabetes.
+According to recent studies, people with diabetes are twice as likely to be affected by hearing loss when compared to those without diabetes.
 Diabetes is a condition that affects the blood vessels and the nerves in the entire body including the auditory nerve in the ear.
 Similar to how diabetes causes neuropathy in the limbs, it can cause nerve damage in the hearing system as well.

 6. Falls and Balance Disorders

-According to a study by the Johns Hopkins School of Medicine, people with mild hearing loss have 2.4 times the chances of falling than those with normal hearing.
-This rises steadily with the degree of hearing loss, which only serves to stress the need to diagnose and treat it as early as possible.
+According to a recent JAMA study, every 10 dB of hearing loss increases your chances of falling 1.4 fold.
+This rises steadilywith every stage of hearing loss, which only serves to stress the need to diagnose and treat it as early as possible.

 Why Early Intervention Matters